guardtime/ksie-java/README.md

 mvn clean install
 ```

-This command Maven to build and install the project in the local repository.
-Also all integration and unit tests will run.
+This command instructs Maven to build and install the project in the local repository.
+Also all integration and unit tests will be run.

 In order to run the integration tests successfully you need to have access to KSI
 service, the simplest is to request a trial account here [https://guardtime.com/blockchain-developers](https://guardtime.com/blockchain-developers).